310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% bubble Jun frown %}
 A bridal project that’s just befitting of us, huh…

-Oh yeah, didn’t we have a similar conversation during our break time in the PV filming, too~?
-The staff asked us what sorta wedding ceremony we’d like to have.
+Oh yeah, I had a similar conversation during our break time in the PV filming, too~ The staff asked me what sorta wedding ceremony I’d like to have.

 But it was so sudden, I didn’t know what to say\~ I could barely respond… I remember them just switching the topics almost instantly\~
 {% endbubble %}

 {% bubble Chiaki %}
-Oh yeah, that did happen, didn’t it?
-I’m amazed you still remember.
+Oh, you were asked something like that?
+I’m impressed that you still remember.
 {% endbubble %}

 {% bubble Jun awkward %}
 Yeah, it’s ‘cause I was thinking in my head, “Why’re you asking a <em>teenager</em>”…♪

-Well, they’re gonna fully back us up on this project, but…
+Well, sounds like they’re gonna fully back us up on this project, but…

 I don’t have a clue about weddings, so asking for us to make it unique is a pretty tough request~
 {% endbubble %}